kcl-eresearch/High-Performance-Computing-for-Digital-Humanities/docs/exercises.md

         ...
         ```

-        and the accouting information should contain:
+        and the accounting information should contain:

         ```
         k1234567@erc-hpc-login2:~$ sacct -j 57619